-(1) A notice that a copy of the business records has been subpoended for trial or other hearing in accordance with the procedure authorized pursuant to subdivision (b) of Section 1560, and Sections 1561 and 1562, of the Evidence Code and will be offered in evidence pursuant to Section 250.5 of the Civil Code.

-(i1) A copy of the business records to be offered in evidence.

-(b) Nothing in this section affects the right of a party to offer evidence to disprove the employment or earnings recorded in a record admitted into evidence under this section.
+- (i) A notice that a copy of the business records has been subpoensed for trial or other hearing in accordance with the procedure authorized pursuant to subdivision (b) of Section 1560, and Sections 1561 and 1562, of the Evidence Code and will be offered in evidence pursuant to Section 250.5 of the Civil Code. - (ii) A copy of the business records to be offered in evidence. - (b) The admission into evidence of a copy of a business record pursuant to this section shall not affect the right of a party to offer evidence to disprove the employment or earnings recorded in such record.

 Comment.
-Section 250.5 creates an exception to the hearsay rule (Section 1200) for a copy of business records subported pursuant to Evidence Code Sections 1560-1566 if the requirements of Section 250.5 are satisfied.
+Section 250.5 creates an exception to the hearsay rule (Evid.
+Code § 1200) for a copy of business records subpoenaed pursuant to Evidence Code Sections 1560-1566 if the requirements of Section 250.5 are satisfied.
 It should be noted that Section 1562 of the Evidence Code creates an exception to the best evidence rule (Evid.
 Code § 1500) and provides the necessary preliminary showing of authenticity of both the copy and the original record (Evid.
 Code § 1401).

-Section 250.5 is similar to Section 1562.3 of the Evidence Code which creates a general hearsay exception for business records subpoenaed pursuant to Evidence Code Sections 1560-1566 if the requirements of Section 1562.3 are satisfied.
+Section 250.5 is similar to Section 1562.3 of the Evidence Cor'e which creates a general hearsay exception for copies of business records subpoenaed pursuant to Evidence Code Sections 1560-1566 if the requirements of Section 1562.3 are satisfied.
 However, Section 250.5 does not include a provision similar to subdivision (d) of Section 1562.3, which permits a party to demand that the custodian or other qualified witness be produced at the trial or other hearing.
-The hearsay exception provided by Section 250.5 is justified by the large volume of support cases, a significant number of which concern distant or out-of-state employers, by the routine and accurate nature of the records involved, and by the ability of the employee to refute the accuracy of the record by use of his own records and other sources of evidence.
+The hearsay exception provided by Section 250.5 is justified by the large volume of failure to support cases, a significant number of which concern distant or out-of-state employers, by the routine and normally accurate nature of the records involved, and by the ability of the employee to prove any inaccuracy in the record by his own testimony and other sources of evidence.